Periodic Reporting for period 4 - LEGOTOP (From Local Elements to Globally Ordered TOPological states of matter)

 4. Study of interacting one dimensional systems and the circumstances under which they exhibit fractional conductances and fractional charge.
 The fate of these wires in presence of a nearby strongly correlated system inducing attractive interaction between the electrons in the one dimensional system.

-5. Study of interference effects in the ultraclean materials of delafossites family, in Fabry-Perot interferometer in the fractional quantum Hall effect and in Majorana wire networks.
+5. Study of interference effects in the ultraclean materials of delafossites family, in Fabry-Perot interferometers in the fractional quantum Hall effect, in Majorana wire networks, and in time-domain set-ups.

 6. Constructing a model describing the evolution of the correlated quantum states in twisted bi-layer Graphene systems and employing it to understand a set of experimental measurements of thermodynamic quantities conducted by colleagues at MIT and Weizmann institute